amueller69/Law-School-Notes/Bar-Review/Evidence.md

     * Waste of time
     * Needlessly presenting cumulative evidence
   * The term "substantially" in FRE 403 is important; even where the aforementioned risks outweigh the probative value of evidence, it may still be admissible if the extent to which it is outweighed is less than substantial
-* Conditional admission - There may be circumstances where the question of relevance hinges on the existence of some other fact, which must first be proven before relevance can be determined
+* **Conditional relevance** - There may be circumstances where the question of relevance hinges on the existence of some other fact, which must first be proven before relevance can be determined (FRE 104(b))
   * In these cases, court may admit the evidence so long as conditional fact can be proven later on when it considers the sufficiency of the whole body of evidence
-  * At this sufficiency stage, court considers whether jury could reasonably find (by preponderance of the evidence) the conditional fact to be true
+  * At this stage, court makes preliminary decision whether jury could reasonably find (pretty low hurdle) the condition to be satisfied, it is admitted; jury then considers weight/credibility
+  * Example: Letter purportedly from X has no probative value unless can be established that X actually sent or authorized it; if judge decides that jury could reasonably find that X indeed sent the letter, it will be admitted
-* Finally, if a party believes a pieces of admitted evidence is improper, it may, subject to the court's discretion, to admit otherwise inadmissible evidence in order to show this
+* Finally, if a party believes a pieces of admitted evidence is improper, it may, subject to the court's discretion, admit otherwise inadmissible evidence in order to show this (remember, Court not bound by FRE in considering preliminary questions)

 ### Character Evidence